⊕ E P I S T L E of J A M E S ⊕

 4 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.”

 *The Complete Jewish Study Bible (recommended for accuracy); note differences, ‘complete and whole’ as opposed to ‘perfect and entire’; also, ‘perseverance’ vs. ‘patience.’
-CJSB is used for this article.

 Perseverance is a powerful attribute of character.
-It can occupy the place of needed knowledge or wisdom until such wisdom arrives.
-Perseverance is an establishment of faith.
+It can occupy the place of needed knowledge or wisdom until such wisdom or blessing arrives.
+Perseverance is an establishment of faith and is connected to harvest.
 No one argues the perseverance of Jesus, for example, nor his faithfulness.
-As we all know, some tasks require perseverance, while others might be misguided and require you to change.
-The Way is a pathway of flexibility that hopefully allows for handling sudden situations or sudden change if needed, much as we see Jesus perform during his ministry.
+As we all know, undertaking a pathway will require perseverance, but regardless of circumstances, James recommends not abandoning your pathway but persevering.

 Faith and Desire